Aoi121/pyTextEdit/README.md

 ## Features
 * Open files within the editor and from the terminal
   * Use the argument `-f` to open files from the terminal
+  * Files must be in the same directory as textEditor2.py
 * Saving and loading of files
   * Saving files as
   * Overwriting files